Records Information Management / Information Governance world, meet Seth.

 I love that example.
 Not only because of the difference made in your patients’ experiences but also for the strong connection to HIM.
 I’m sure the portal was built to be highly secure, ensure patient privacy, and ties into the transformation to electronic records.
 You mentioned internal efficiencies [offline] as well, with less staff needed to find and provision records in response to patient requests.

-How did your career / role expand into information governance in the first place?
+How did your career/role expand into information governance in the first place?

 [Ed.
 Note]: The HIM group now handles ALL document and retention schedules for 16+ departments.)

-Sounds like a great opportunity to drive additional insights, utility and value for the business, which can be a challenge for many RIM/HIMs.
+Sounds like a great opportunity to drive additional insights, utility, and value for the business, which can be a challenge for many RIM/HIMs.

 Getting over the hump that HIM is ‘just paper pushers’.
 There is still some misconception that now that most paper records are gone, what is our value?
-I rely on strategic planning and being forward-thinking, which has helped our department become leaders in our space.
+I rely on strategic planning and being forward-thinking, which have helped our department become leaders in our space.

 What advice would you give to someone interested in the field?

-Think non-traditional – there is a real need for HIM skillsets, big companies are trying to get into healthcare but do not have regulatory (HIPPA, PII, etc.) experience and perspective.
+Think non-traditional – there is a real need for HIM skill sets, big companies are trying to get into healthcare but do not have regulatory (HIPPA, PII, etc.) experience and perspective.

 What about more experienced peers who are looking for ways to add value or elevate their program?

 It’s time to adapt.
 Strategically plan every year.
 You cannot rest on ‘what got me here will keep me here’.
 Confidently think ahead. [ask yourself] What should you do with your staff?
 What are the next steps in evolution?
 Be proactive and confident.
 Develop soft skills and continue your education.
-Take that leap to grow and a personal ownership in your development, financially and personally.
+Take that leap to grow personal ownership in your development, financially and personally.